Retail Credit Cards: Pros, Cons & Alternatives

 But here’s what the retail stores know will REALLY happen, at least, for a percentage of customers: Sign up for the card, get the card, save 10% off of something large while also buying something else, come back tomorrow and buy something else, get the bill at the end of the month, realize you don’t have the money to pay all of it, pay the minimum, start adding the higher than normal interest, repeat the process next month.

 Why Say “No” To Retail Credit Cards?
+The Cons

 1. The interest rate for retail credit cards is almost always higher than that of other credit cards.
 It’s often more than 20%!

 2. When you fill out an application for credit, it goes on your credit report as a negative point.
 Sure, this is the side effect for applying for any type of loan; but in this case, store credit is one of those things that is relatively easier to access.
 After all, it’s right under your nose when you go shopping.
-Applying for too many of these is hazardous to your credit status.
+Applying for too many of these can be hazardous to your credit status.

 3. Closing a card account doesn’t remove it from your credit report.
 It will be there for seven years.
+So you may want to think twice if you’re in the habit of signing up for a card at each store you visit with the plan of closing your account later.

 6. Retail cards are a hassle to keep track of.
 I find that they pretty much just clutter up my wallet (and my financial set up).
 They’re not that convenient to use either, given that you’re limited to using them at specific stores.

-The Benefits of Store Credit
+The Benefits of Store Credit: The Pros

-In general, store or retail cards aren’t the best type of cards to own, especially due to their high interest rates.
-If you tend to fall into the debt trap easily, then this is not the kind of card you should be carrying.
-However, they have some advantages.
+1. Loyal customers can appreciate them.
 For example, my own mother loves retail credit cards.
 She patronizes certain stores for their discounts as a loyal customer.
 While I’ve asked her about how these cards have served her, she’s assured me that she remains a satisfied customer who has been happy about the extra perks and discounts she’s received by using the card.
-Well, as long as you can keep tabs on these cards and are able to pay them off in full each month, then great!
-In such cases, these cards can work for you.
+Well, as long as you can keep tabs on these cards and are able to pay them off in full each month, then go for it.
+It boils down to personal choice.

 In conclusion, store and retail credit cards have a market (yes, my mom falls in that market), but it’s not for everyone.
 When the nice salesperson at the next store you visit tells you that you need their card, don’t automatically sign on the dotted line.
 Give it some careful thought and your financial health will thank you.

-Copyright © 2010 The Digerati Life.
+Created June 25, 2010.
+Updated April 9, 2012.
+Copyright © 2012 The Digerati Life.
 All Rights Reserved.

-{ 9 comments… read them below or add one }
+{ 17 comments… read them below or add one }

 I have one store credit card that I use sparingly but it usually saves me 30%.
 Their coupons are only good when paying via the Kohl’s card.
 I then pay the bill off as soon as I get it.